dhandapani-d/MNPageViewController/README.md

 # MNPageViewController

+## TODO

+- Fix the Appearence call backs
+- Implement proper delegates as like UIPageViewController
+- Create a PageControl that links with MNPageViewController to display page titles, As like Twitter App.

+## END TODO

 Simple scrolling page view container for UIViewControllers modelled after UIPageViewController.
 Checkout the example app in Example folder of this repo.

 Basic usage: